socotra/migration-tutorial/README.md

 1. `apps`: contains applications to be used by the Migration Client.
 1. `config`: a sample config for deployment to the migration target tenant.
 1. `source`: raw data from a hypothetical source policy administration system (PAS).
+1. `converted`: converted form of the raw data, ready for input into the Migration API.